gridsome/gridsome.org/docs/deploy-to-netlify.md

     command = "gridsome build"
   ```

  Create a file in the root of your project called `netlify.toml` this file should have the above configuation.
+More infomation on `netlify.toml` files can be found in the [Netlify docs](https://www.netlify.com/docs/netlify-toml-reference/).